Young Concert Artists

-Applicants for the Composer Program must be between 20 and 26 years of age at the time of applying, and must be recommended for the program by an alumnus/alumna or current artist of Young Concert Artists, a member of YCA’s Composer Recommendation Panel, YCA’s Advisory Board, BMI or ASCAP.
-The applicant must be living in the United States and a U.S. citizen or permanent resident.
-Composers who have previously applied to the Program may reapply, but must submit different repertoire.
+Applicants for the Composer Program must be between 20 and 26 years of age at the time of applying, and must be a US citizen or permanent resident.

-Applicants must submit scores and recordings of three original compositions, along with a completed application form, a résumé or bio, a letter of recommendation, and a $75 application fee payment.
-Deadline: submissions must be postmarked by Tuesday, February 28.
+Applicants must submit scores and recordings of three original compositions, along with a completed application form, a résumé or bio, two letters of recommendation, and an $85 application fee.

-A selection panel comprised of YCA Alumni – many of whom are distinguished proponents of contemporary music – listen to CDs and review the submitted scores.
+Applications are reviewed by a panel comprised of distinguished proponents of contemporary music, including YCA alumni, professional musicians, and composers.
 Two or three finalists are selected.
-The final choice is made by the YCA artist who will premiere the composer’s first YCA commission the following season.
+The winner is then chosen by a current YCA artist, who will premiere the composer’s first YCA commission the following season.

-The most unique component of YCA’s Composer Program is that each composer joins the YCA roster and is provided with career management services.
+The most unique component of YCA’s Composer Program is that each composer joins the YCA roster and is provided with a minimum three-year comprehensive management contract.
 YCA’s managers promote each composer’s career and develop opportunities for performances of existing works, new commissions, as well as residency programs with orchestras and new music institutions nationwide.

-The talents of YCA’s composers have been recognized with numerous prizes and accomplishments including, The Grawemeyer Award for Music, a Pulitzer Prize, a Heinz Medal in the Humanities, three Rome Prizes, two Berlin Prizes, a Guggenheim Fellowship, the first Benjamin H. Danks Commission from the American Academy of Arts and Letters, five Charles Ives Fellowships, over twenty ASCAP awards, numerous BMI prizes, a Koussevitsky Prize and many prestigious commissions from renowned performers such as Evelyn Glennie, Yo-Yo Ma, Anne Akiko Meyers, and Jeremy Denk, and from orchestras including the Philadelphia Orchestra, the National Symphony Orchestra, the Boston Pops, the Amarillo Symphony, the Mobile Symphony, the Winston-Salem Symphony and the Los Angeles Philharmonic.
+The talents of YCA’s composers have been recognized with numerous prizes and accomplishments including, The Grawemeyer Award for Music, a Pulitzer Prize, a Heinz Medal in the Humanities, three Rome Prizes, Musical America’s Composer of the Year (2017 & 2018), a Guggenheim Fellowship, the first Benjamin H. Danks Commission from the American Academy of Arts and Letters, five Charles Ives Fellowships, over twenty ASCAP awards, numerous BMI prizes, a Koussevitsky Prize and many prestigious commissions from renowned performers such as Evelyn Glennie, Yo-Yo Ma, Anne Akiko Meyers, and Jeremy Denk, and from orchestras including the Philadelphia Orchestra, the National Symphony Orchestra, the Boston Pops, the Amarillo Symphony, the Mobile Symphony, the Winston-Salem Symphony and the Los Angeles Philharmonic.

 Erol Gurol, Auditions Coordinator